leyu-yao/Cardiac-MRI-Segmentation/README.md

 ## To Do
-- metrics.py is not implemented.
 - main.py training process may need to estimate the time it may takes.
+- main.py optimize the args select.
 - implement a test progrom to test the performance.
-- add data paralism feature to make it more efficiently in muti-GPU environment.
 - implement model_zoo.py for different models.

 ## Further plans